 - ½ cup flax seed meal

-- ¼ cup + 2 T. coconut oil melted and separated
+- ¼ cup + 2 Tablespoons coconut oil melted and divided

 Instructions

-- Grab a cookie sheet and slather it with 2 T. melted coconut oil, completely coating the surface.
+- Grab a cookie sheet and slather it with 2 Tablespoons melted coconut oil, completely coating the surface.

-- Place the dry ingredients into a high-powered blender: flax, cashews, cocoa, baking soda, and sea salt.
-Blend for about 50 seconds, until the cashews are powdered and the meal looks like coffee grounds, a bit wet and sticky, but not yet nut butter.
+- Place the dry ingredients into a high-powered blender: flax, raw cashews, cocoa, baking soda and sea salt.
+Blend for about 40 seconds, until the cashews are mostly powdered.
+Stop the motor, and use a spatula or wooden utensil to fold in the dry meal and larger pieces from the corners.
+Blend another 10 seconds.

-- Add egg and coconut oil and blend again until mostly mixed.
-Use a spatula to fully fold in any dry spots from corners or edges.
-Do not over-mix.
+- Add egg, remaining coconut oil and honey, and blend again until mostly mixed.
+Use a spatula to fold in any dry spots from corners or edges.
+Blend again on medium-low speed until a fudgy batter is formed.
+Repeat one final time as needed, folding in any dry meal from the corners or bottom of the blender, then briefly blend again to incorporate.

-- Bake 10 minutes in a convection oven or 15-20 minutes in a traditional oven, watching for the entire cookie surface to show subtle cracking and bubbles, similar to a pie crust.
-Cool 8-10 minutes; then, using a long knife cut away the rough edges to create straight lines and slice the giant cookie into 12 rectangular shapes.
+- Bake 10 to 11 minutes, watching for the cookie surface to show subtle cracking and bubbles, similar to a pie crust, but don't let the edges get too dark or the cookie will break too easily when it's cut.
+Cool 8 to 10 minutes; then, using a long knife cut away the rough edges to create straight lines and slice the giant cookie into 12 rectangular shapes.

 - Carefully transfer cookies, using an offset metal spatula, to an un-greased cookie sheet.
 Refrigerate for 30 minutes.
 (If your ice cream is hard, you can place it in the refrigerator during this time to create a softer texture [that isn't melting as much as it would if held at room temperature].)